 Brief: The VC-25 is a specially configured Boeing 747-200B equipped for airlifting the President and his entourage.
-VC-25s operate under the call sign "Air Force One" when the President is aboard, and SAM (Special Air Mission) during non presidential flights.
+VC-25s operate under the call sign "Air Force One" when the President is aboard, and SAM (Special Air Mission) during nonpresidential flights.
 Aircraft are equipped with staff work areas, a conference room, a general seating area, and an executive office.
 Communications capability includes worldwide secure and clear communications and a full suite of strategic C2 comm/data links.
 The aircraft also have a full self-defensive suite.
 The fleet is operated by the Presidential Airlift Group of the 89th Airlift Wing at JB Andrews.
-Congress directed retirement of the VC-25A by the end of 2025 and FY20 funded the fleet's final block upgrade, which included protected SATCOM, weather radar, digital voice/data comms, and networking.
-The modifications aim to maintain fleet viability until the VC-25B (based on Boeing's modernized 747-8 Intercontinental) enters service.
-Future upgrades encompass mission comms, notably the Senior Leader Communication Modernization effort across the executive fleets, low-latency satellite teleconferencing and higher-capacity tactical data links.
-USAF issued Boeing a \$3.9 billion presidential aircraft replacement contract to modify two undelivered commercial 747-8s to VC-25B standards in 2018.
-Boeing began modifications in 2020, to add mission comms, DV interior, self-defensive systems, integral airstairs/ground-level boarding, autonomous baggage handling, a second auxiliary power unit, and uprated electrical systems.
-Specifications exclude aerial refueling capability to reduce program cost.
-Delivery of the first aircraft has slipped three years to 2027 due to manufacturing delays, jeopardizing the VC-25A's planned out-of-service date.
-Delivery of the second and final aircraft is now planned for 2028.
-The White House announced VC-25B will retain a modernized version of its traditional livery, reversing previous administration plans to radically change the scheme.
+FY20 funded the fleet's final block upgrade, which included MUOS and protected SATCOM, weather radar, digital voice/data comms, and networking.
+FY25 funds integration of the Multi-Role Tactical Common Data Link to add low-latency satellite teleconferencing and higher-capacity tactical data links on a second aircraft.
+USAF also plans to upgrade the fleet with the Senior Leader Communication Modernization effort in common with its executive fleets.
+These aim to keep the VC-25A fleet viable until the next generation VC-25B enters service.
+Boeing began converting two unde-livered commercial 747-8 Intercontinental airframes to VC-25B standards under a \$3.9 billion contract in 2020.
+VC-25B modification includes adding mission comms, DV interior, self-defensive systems, integral airstairs/ground-level boarding, as well as autonomous baggage handling, a second auxiliary power unit, and uprated electrical systems.
+Unlike the current fleet, the VC-25B will not be capable of refueling in-flight as a cost saving measure.
+Production challenges have delayed the aircraft by three years jeopardizing the VC-25A's congressionally mandated 2025 out-of-service date.
+Boeing now plans to deliver the first aircraft in 2027, and the second in 2028.